 Five tips to help you feed your newborn, toddler, or twins at the same time.

-So you have or about to give birth to baby number two, but your first is still a toddler!
-But how will you manage to nurse two babies at once?
-Well, don’t fear, as ‘tandem nursing’ is becoming more and more popular, and of course it is perfectly safe and acceptable to do so.
+Do you have or are you about to give birth to baby number two, but your first child is still a toddler that is breastfeeding?
+How will you manage to nurse two babies at once?
+Well, don’t fear, as ‘tandem nursing’ is becoming more and more popular, and of course it is perfectly safe.
 Your toddler won’t drink all your newborn’s milk, as they adjust depending on the demand.

-So if you are thinking of doubling up, here are five simple tips to make it just a little bit easier!
+If you are thinking of doubling up, here are five simple tips to make it easier!

 Time to get creative.

 There are two main positions here, one being the “football hold” and the other being the “cradle position”.

 If you’re opting for the football hold, you want to bring your baby to your breast and position her so her legs and body are under your arm.
 Be sure you hand is also at the base of the head and neck, like you were holiday a football…thus the name.

 If you’re opting for the cradle position, cradle the baby’s head in the fold of your arm with his stomach against yours.
 Be sure he is line with the rest of his body.

 You don’t have to be married to one position.
 Mix and match between them, so you can do one cradle and one football, or double cradle, depending on the situation and size of your kids.